mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

     * Be specific about what you like about the examples.
   * You can also link to counter-examples of writing you don't like.
     * What aspects of the counter-examples should writers avoid?

+I used a Google Doc because it's useful to have a single, authoritative copy that I can update over time.
+When I found mistakes or wanted to clarify something in the job description, I did in a single place without ever worrying about who has which version of my document.

 Here's the job description I used for Is It Keto: